Projects per year

 In 2022 I defended my doctoral dissertation, Literacy, Historiography, and the Ethics of Writing About the Absent Other: On Responsibility Toward the Past.
 The dissertation examines existential and ethical dimensions of writing and reading, especially with regard to what it means to historicize.
 Growing up in a culture of literacy means gradually coming to understand a life that spans over several generations, which invites a personal responsibility as to what it means to think, tell, read, and write about the past.

-I am also active in an anthology project together with Bennett Gilbert (Portland State University).
-In early 2023, the anthology Ethics and Time in The Philosophy of History: A Cross-Cultural Approach will be published.
+With Bennett Gilbert (Portland State University) I have recently published an anthology Ethics and Time in The Philosophy of History: A Cross-Cultural Approach.
 The book consists of essays by scholars in the philosophy of culture and history, as well as moral philosophy and related fields, and highlights the intersection of temporality and ethics in human life.
-The idea of the book is to create a space for an existential philosophy of history.
+Currently I am working on a monograph, Existential Ethics and the Calls of History: Transgenerational Life, Literary Culture, and a Responsibility for Absent Others.

 Teaching